-Ultraviolet light is the invisible radiation in light and contains three layers: UVA, UVB, and UVC.
+Ultraviolet light is the invisible radiation in light and contains the following three layers:

-- UVA – weakest; ages skin, tends to cause allergic reactions (rash)
+- UVA: weakest UV ray, ages skin and tends to cause allergic reactions (rash)

-- UVB – burns skin and ages skin, most responsible for sunburns
+- UVB: burns and ages skin, most responsible for sunburns

-- UVC – most dangerous, but not seen as a threat since it doesn’t penetrate the earth’s ozone layer
+- UVC: most dangerous, but not seen as a threat because it doesn’t penetrate the Earth’s ozone layer

 Both UVB and UVA rays penetrate the skin and pose a risk for skin cancer.

 Historically, tan skin revealed that you did hard labor outdoors.
-Thus, most people frowned on tanned skin, seeing it as weathered and a sign of your working class.
-The moneyed, leisure class stayed inside or shielded themselves with parasols when outside to maintain their porcelain skin.
+Most people frowned on tanned skin, seeing it as weathered and a sign of the working class.
+The wealthier class stayed inside or shielded themselves with parasols when outside to maintain their porcelain skin.

 Enter Coco Chanel.
-The fashion designer started a fad when, in 1923, she returned from a trip with a brand new shade of golden brown, thanks to the Riviera sunshine.
+The fashion designer started a fad in 1923 when she returned from a trip to the Riviera with a brand new shade of golden brown skin.
 A trend was born.
-Everyone—from celebrities to housewives—suddenly craved the sun, seeking sunny locations to work on their tans.
-By the 1950s, bikinis appeared on the scene, heightening the craze for a full-body tan.
-Hats and shawls dotted beaches, worn not as protective gear but as fashion statements.
+Everyone from celebrities to housewives suddenly craved the sun and sought sunny locations to work on their tans.
+By the 1950s, bikini bathing suits appeared on the scene and heightened the craze for a full-body tan.

 Tanning booths appeared in the early part of the 20th century as a means of medical research.
 In light of doctors’ warnings about sun radiation, tanning beds gained popularity in the 1970s as a supposedly healthy alternative to tanning in natural sunlight.

-Tanning beds are simply not good for you.
-The notion of avoiding the sun but replacing it with a tanning bed is not a good solution.
-In combined studies by the International Agency for Research on Cancer (IARC), findings show that “the risk of cutaneous melanoma is increased by 75 percent when the use of tanning devices starts before age 30.”
+Tanning beds are dangerous, and avoiding the sun but replacing it with a tanning bed does not reduce the risks that are associated with UV damage to your skin.
+In combined studies by the International Agency for Research on Cancer, findings show that “the risk of cutaneous melanoma is increased by 75 percent when the use of tanning devices starts before age 30.”

-- Cancer risk: UV radiation—both natural and artificial—increases your risk of developing skin cancer and puts your eyes at risk for developing cataracts and corneal burns.
+- Cancer risk: UV radiation, both natural and artificial, increases your risk of developing skin cancer.
+It also puts your eyes at risk for cataracts and corneal burns.

 - Premature aging: Your skin loses elasticity from tanning and can develop early wrinkles.

-- Immune suppression: UVB radiation may negatively affect your body’s immune system; this leaves you more vulnerable to disease.
+- Immune suppression: UVB radiation may negatively affect your body’s immune system, leaving you more vulnerable to disease.

 Tanning salons claim to offer a safe alternative to the sun.
 However, the UV radiation released in a tanning bed poses serious risks for developing health problems.
-Marketing can do wonders.
-But awareness can do more.
-Staying informed will help keep you healthy and make conscious choices.
+Marketing can do wonders, but awareness can do more.
+Staying informed will help you make healthier choices.

-If you’re craving a golden glow, there are a variety of safer options available on most drugstore shelves.
-Spray tans and lotions use the naturally occurring chemical dihydroxyacetone (DHA) to darken your skin.
-DHA is a sugar, derived from plants, which has been used for decades in sunless tanning products.
-Thankfully, time has offered some tweaking and improvements, and what once delivered an orange result has evolved into the offer of a more natural color.
+If you’re craving a golden glow, there are safer options available on most drugstore shelves.
+Spray tans and tanning lotions use the naturally occurring chemical dihydroxyacetone (DHA) to darken your skin.
+DHA is a sugar derived from plants, which has been used for decades in sunless tanning products.
+Fortunately, time has provided some tweaking and improvements to the formulas.
+What once delivered an orange result now offers a more natural-looking skin color.

-Although applying sprays can be a messy ordeal, hand-held spray tanning products are FDA approved.
-If you have skin problems, such as excessively dry skin, you may need to blot these patchy areas, as they will likely absorb more spray.
-Always remember to provide yourself with proper ventilation to avoid inhaling the fumes.
+Although applying sprays can be messy, the FDA has approved handheld spray tanning products.
+If you have skin problems, such as excessively dry skin, you may need to blot these patchy areas.
+They will likely absorb more spray.
+Always apply the sprays in rooms with proper ventilation to avoid inhaling any fumes.